 Decent walking boots are the professional’s choice, and even with the bewildering number on the market, picking a winning pair is a simple task - choose the ones that fit best.

-For summer walking the lighter synthetic boots will be more comfortable, while 3-4 season boots will be heavier, stiffer and potentially offer crampon attachment points.
+For summer walking, lighter synthetic boots will be more comfortable, while 3-4 season boots will be heavier, stiffer and potentially offer crampon attachment points.
 Fitting the more flexible summer boots can be an easier process, and innovations like the bespoke-thermo formed Tecnica Forge make finding that essential comfort fit even easier.

 - These are the best hiking boots